kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  25.md

 hostnames be assigned by default?
 (Select TWO)**

-- [ ] In all VPCs instances no DNS hostnames will be assigned
+- [ ] :  In all VPCs instances no DNS hostnames will be assigned

-- [ ] In a non-default VPC instances will be assigned a public and private DNS hostname
+- [ ] :  In a non-default VPC instances will be assigned a public and private DNS hostname

-- [x] In a default VPC instances will be assigned a public and private DNS hostname
+- [x] :  In a default VPC instances will be assigned a public and private DNS hostname

-- [x] In a non-default VPC instances will be assigned a private but not a public DNS hostname
+- [x] :  In a non-default VPC instances will be assigned a private but not a public DNS hostname

-- [ ] In a default VPC instances will be assigned a private but not a public DNS hostname
+- [ ] :  In a default VPC instances will be assigned a private but not a public DNS hostname

-*
+*----

+- #default_vpc_instances #non_-_default_vpc_instances #amazon_vpc #private_dns_hostname #public_dns_hostnames
 - hasExplain:: [[explanation_Question  25.md]]